klaudiosinani/singlie/contributing.md

 ### Submitting an issue

 - Search the issue tracker before opening an issue
-- Ensure you're using the latest version of Singly
+- Ensure you're using the latest version of Singlie
 - Use a descriptive title
 - Include as much information as possible;
   - Steps to reproduce the issue
   - Error message
+  - Node.js version
-  - Singly version
+  - Singlie version
   - Operating system **etc**

 ### Submitting a pull request